-The Career and Technical Education program prepares students to teach high school business, family and consumer sciences, and industrial technology classes.
+The Career and Technical Education program prepares students to teach secondary school business education, family and consumer sciences, and technology classes.

 What sparked your interest in teaching?
 Chances are it was sitting in the classroom of an effective teacher.
 We have all had at least one teacher who was able to inspire us to not only learn what was being taught but also to grow and develop into the person we are today.
 Now you want to be THAT teacher inspiring students.
 In the Career and Technical Education program, we recognize the importance of learning what it takes to become an effective teacher and create opportunities for you to become THAT teacher who inspires students.

 Whether you call it real-world experience or practical experience, we know the more time you spend in a classroom environment where you are seen as a teacher by students the more you understand what is expected of you as a teacher.
 In addition, you also acquire teaching strategies, resources, and connections with teachers in your content area.
 This is why you are required to be in the schools in a number of your education courses.
 Other opportunities to interact with students are also available.

 Many students come to college not really sure what they want to do for the rest of their lives.
 The Career and Technical Education major requires you to complete a variety of courses in your content area (business, family and consumer sciences, or technology).
 In addition, you also have the teaching knowledge and experiences gained from your education courses.
 Therefore, the Career and Technical Education degree can lead to careers in teaching or the work world related to your content area.